MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-portal-workspaces.md

 1. In the Restore workspaces panel that appears, give a new name to the workspace and assign at least one user the Admin role in the workspace.
 1. When done, select **Restore**.

-After the deleted workspace has been restored as an app workspace, it is just like any other app workspace.
+After the deleted workspace has been restored as an app workspace, it's just like any other app workspace.

 ## Next steps